Seven Fun Water Aerobics Exercises for Seniors

 These are a great way to build arm, chest and shoulder strength without putting too much pressure on the joints.
 Stand along the side of the pool and place your hands slightly wider than shoulder-width apart on the gutter or edge of the pool.
 Bend your arms and lean in toward the wall, then push yourself back out.
 Repeat this exercise slowly until your arms feel tired.

 Stand in the middle of the pool with water weights.
-Water weights don’t have to be used but they offer extra resistance.
-Hold the weights in front of you, arms in front with palms facing out.
-Curl the weights up, and then back down, and repeat until fatigued.
+Water weights don’t have to be used, but they offer extra resistance.
+Hold the weights with your arms extended in front, palms facing out.
+Curl the weights up and then back down, and repeat until fatigued.
 Arm curls can also be performed with the palms facing toward you, like a conventional bicep curl exercise.

 Find an area along the edge of the pool where the water reaches your neck.
 Standing next to the edge of the pool will help you catch your balance if necessary.
 Stand with one foot in front of you and one foot behind you.
 Lift your arms out to the side until they are just below the surface of the water.
 Keep your arms straight with your palms down and move your arms in a circular motion.
 Continue moving for 10–15 seconds in one direction, then repeat in the other direction.